What Is A Mild Hybrid Car (MHEV)? | Kia UK

 Go Hybrid - 0% APR with Kia

-Get total peace of mind with 0% APR, your First 2 Services Free and 2 Years RAC when you purchase a new Kia Hybrid before the 31st March 2021.
+Get total peace of mind with 0% APR, your First 2 Services Free and 2 Years RAC when you register a new Kia Hybrid before the 31st May 2021.

 Finance T&Cs apply.
 Subject to status.
 18s or over.
 Guarantee may be required.
 Kia Finance, RH2 9AQ.
 7 year / 100,000 mile manufacturer’s warranty.